alexyandy2016/fractal/readme.md

 <a name="csrf"></a>
 ###Handle TokenMismatchException
 Laravel 5 throws `TokenMismatchException` when an client sends a post request(create, update, or delete resource) to the API endpoint.
 Because the clients exists separate domain or environment (e.g. android native application), no way for your server to publish csrf token to the client.
-It's more desirable to achieve a level of security through [tymondesigns/jwt-auth](https://github.com/tymondesigns/jwt-auth) or equivalent measures. ([Recommended article on API security](https://scotch.io/tutorials/the-ins-and-outs-of-token-based-authentication))
+It's more desirable to achieve a level of security through [tymondesigns/jwt-auth](https://github.com/tymondesigns/jwt-auth) or equivalent measures.
+(Recommended articles: [scotch.io](https://scotch.io/tutorials/the-ins-and-outs-of-token-based-authentication), [angular-tips.com](http://angular-tips.com/blog/2014/05/json-web-tokens-introduction/))

 So, let's just skip it.